 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Jack Reacher #3 series and is a This thriller is a hardcover edition that was published by Jove on May 29, 2007 and has 559 pages.
+It is part of the Jack Reacher #3 series and is a thriller that was published by Jove on May 29, 2007 and has 559 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Killing Floor, Die Trying, "Second Son", Running Blind, Echo Burning, Without Fail, Persuader, The Enemy, One Shot, The Hard Way, Bad Luck and Trouble, Nothing to Lose, Gone Tomorrow, 61 Hours, Worth Dying For, The Affair, A Wanted Man, "Deep Down", Never Go Back, "High Heat", Personal, Make Me, "Small Wars", Night School, MatchUp, The Midnight Line